omer3kale/SichrPlace/docs/docs__MONGODB_CLEANUP_COMPLETE.md

 **Migration Status: COMPLETE ✅**
 **Active Codebase: 100% Supabase, 0% MongoDB**

-The SichrPlace77 platform now has a completely clean codebase with no MongoDB dependencies or references in the active implementation.
+The sichrplace platform now has a completely clean codebase with no MongoDB dependencies or references in the active implementation.